 - repeat to be sure that all reagents and enzymes of the small tubes and vial are recovered.
 Mix by gently inverting until complete dissolution.
 Avoid bubbles.

-2. Transfer 5ml of complete "Reaction mixture 1x" containing enzymes and cofactors to blue cap 15ml tube pre-filled with AMP.
+3. Transfer 5ml of complete "Reaction mixture" containing enzymes and cofactors to orange cap 15ml tube pre-filled with AMP (powder).

 4. Program plate reader for kinetics absorbance reading (every 2min), 37°C.

-Insert the plate into the reader pre-heated at 37°C, agitate for 1min and monitor the reaction at 340nm at 37°C for 1 hour with data collection every 2min.
+Insert the plate into the reader pre-heated at 37°C, agitate for 1min and monitor the reaction at 340nm at 37°C for 30min-1 hour with data collection every 2min.

 |Analysis:||1.
 Calculate the absorbance rate per hour for reaction buffers with AMP (ARAMP) and without (ARblank).

 3. Measure the concentration of hemoglobin [Hgb] in hemolysates using Drabkin's reagent and calculate final [Hgb] concentration used in assay.

 4. AMPD activity is calculated by the following formula: